lyc0826/COMIGHT/README.md

 #### **Import Text into Document Table**

 - Imports the content of the text box in the dialog box into a document table.
-  - **The Pandoc application (https://github.com/jgm/pandoc) is necessary for this function.
-The path of Pandoc executable file shall be set correctly in the Settings.**

 #### **Merge Data Into Document**